Roundtable Presentation Submissions

 - the longer abstract must include a bibliography that shows engagement with conversations about the topic that will form the basis of the roundtable theme and discussion;

-- the submitter and primary contact for the roundtable must be a student member or Alumni Epsilon Chapter member, not an Advisor; and
+- the submitter and primary contact for the roundtable presentation may be a student member, an alumni member, a faculty member, or a Chapter Advisor; and

-- this year a moderator must be included at the time of submission.
+- a moderator must be included at the time of submission.

 Roundtable Submission Guidelines

-Roundtables should be 90 minutes in length, including questions and answers (Q & A) with audience members.
+Roundtables should be 60-75 minutes in length, including questions and answers (Q & A) with audience members.
 Roundtables are not a vehicle for the reading of papers.
-Faculty may be moderators or participants in a roundtable, though the proposed roundtable would ideally include at least one student participant.
+Faculty may be moderators or participants in a roundtable, though the proposed roundtable presentation would ideally include at least one student participant.

 Not sure what subjects might spark an engaging roundtable?
 Consider designing a roundtable built around the works of convention speakers.
 Other topics might include: